 Outside the capital there is plenty to explore.
 Take Suffolk—an east-coast county within commuting distance of London.
 Part of the ancient kingdom of East Anglia, its 45 miles of shingly shores are washed by the North Sea.
 Inland is a treasure trove of squat-towered churches and high-hedged lanes trilling with birdsong…thatched-roof cottages painted in summertime colors of rosy-pink and buttercup yellow…medieval towns of crooked streets and half-timbered Tudor houses.

 In England’s ‘West Country’, Devon is worth a visit.
 Devon is a county of thatched cottages, cream teas, and winding lanes hidden behind thick hedgerows.
 Fringed by splendid seascapes, it has miles of countryside walks for ramblers.
 In some parts of the county, sea, moor, farmland and town can be seen from the same spot.
 The historic seaport city of Plymouth is Devon’s main center of population, but the county offers an array of attractive villages and market towns.

-Get Your Free England Report Now
+Get Your Free United Kingdom Report Now

 Learn more about England and other countries in our daily postcard e-letter.

 Simply enter your email address below and we'll also send you a FREE report -The United Kingdom—The Home of Shakespeare, Royalty…and Affordable Real Estate

 This special guide covers real estate, retirement and more in the United Kingdom and is yours free when you sign up for our IL postcards below.